Patients & Visitors

 - You may request that any visitor be escorted from your room at any time for any reason.

 - The hospital may not exclude a visitor unless that person’s presence disturbs you or another individual’s rights, privacy or safety, or the visit is not advised for medical or therapeutic reasons.
 Visitation privileges will not be denied on the basis of race, national origin, religion, creed, sex, sexual orientation, gender identity or disability.

-- An adult must accompany all children who visit the hospital and should check with the nurse before bringing children into your room.
+- An adult must accompany all children and dependent adults who visit the hospital and should check with the nurse before bringing them into your room.
 Health and age restrictions may apply.